A challenge, not a drama

 In our case, the diagnosis was made at birth.
 I may shock many people, but I am relieved not to have had to choose.

-For me, disability has a face, a face that I love, and I cannot imagine my life or my family without it.
+For me, disability has a face, a face I love, and I cannot imagine my life or my family without it.

 Unfortunately, we also faced less positive reactions.
-I had to remind close, very sad friends that I had just had a child above all, that I was happy and proud, and that they should rejoice with me instead.
-I'm not sure I convinced them at the time.
-Others act as if there was no baby at all, because they feel so uncomfortable, it's terribly hurtful.
+I had to remind close friends, very sad for me, that I was first and foremost celebrating having had a child, that I was happy and proud, and that they should rejoice for me.
+I am not sure I convinced them at the time.
+Others behave as if the baby didn’t exist, because they feel uncomfortable—that is terribly hurtful.
 Many find you courageous and feel compassion for you.
-I do not consider myself to be pitied, on the contrary, I think my life is enviable in many ways.
-It's all a matter of perspective.
-Disability is a challenge, indeed, but not a drama in itself.
-Of course, each situation is different, and unfortunately, some are indeed dramatic.
+I don't see myself as someone to be pitied; on the contrary, I find my life enviable in many ways.
+It’s all a matter of perspective.
+Disability is a challenge, certainly, but not a drama in itself.
+Of course, each situation is different, and unfortunately, some are genuinely tragic.
+But as parents of a person with a disability, we don’t need pity or charity but justice and consideration, a true place in society for our children, and means to fulfill our mission.

 If you found this article useful, feel free to share it.